MysticMoonlight/MagicaHUD/README.md

 ## About

-MagicaHUD is official continuation of old and abandoned project, SparkyHUD.
+MagicaHUD is official continuation of old and abandoned Team Fortress 2 HUD project, SparkyHUD.

 ## Frequently Asked Questions